Frequently Asked Questions Regarding Stewardship

 Question 3: How is my money used?

 Answer: The gifts or your time, talents, and treasure make things happen at Unity!
 The Board of Trustees and staff work hard to be good stewards of your gifts.
-Your generosity pays for our Sunday speakers/guest ministers, our Business Manager (Sonja), our custodian, and Sunday School teachers.
+Your generosity pays for our Sunday speakers/guest ministers, our custodian, and so on.
 It pays for the lovely music we have each Sunday and at special services.
 All expenses connected with keeping our doors open, our church comfortable, and our outreach active come from your tithes.
 Goals such as providing more activities for all age groups, having a more active presence in the community, and making improvements to our 30-year old building, all require your financial support.

 Question 4: Who should make a financial commitment to the church?